elixir-europe/infectious-diseases-toolkit/social_and_economic_impact/data_sources.md

 ### Standards, schemas, ontologies and vocabularies <!--- (optional) --->

 List of standards, schemas, othologies and/or vocabularies that are relevant to the resources in this category.
-Consider to have links to the "Data description" page.
+Consider having links to the "Data description" page.

-### Licences <!--- (optional) --->
+### Licenses <!--- (optional) --->

-Under what licences the data sources work?
+Under what licenses do the data sources work?

 ### Related data sources